ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 <div class="box box--padding text-wrap-example">
   <h3 class="text-wrap-example-balanced">
-    "Humans are distinguished from other species by our ability to work miracles.
-We call these miracles technology."
+    “Humans are distinguished from other species by our ability to work miracles.
+We call these miracles technology.”
   </h3>
 </div>